 Many people need the structure and motivation of a recognized exercise program to get going.
 You’ll find a wide variety of online exercise programs to choose from, with countless options to suit different preferences.
-For example, instead of going out to a pilates, yoga or tai chi class, many people follow the same routines at home in winter using the world wide web!
+For example, instead of going out to a pilates, yoga or tai chi class, you can follow the same routines at home using the world wide web!

 Here are a few things to consider when searching for an online fitness program:

 - Make sure the program is being provided by an accredited fitness specialist